Kavit212/HCMV_Capsid_Detection/data/images/train/readme.txt

+Given are just a sample of the training data.
-Please add your own training images
+Please add your own images.